 Oh, and also, despite the title screen, the US flyer confirms the game was released in 1990, not 1989.
 So there.

 Something a little unusual about Taito- in the arcade sphere at least, is that they never really went for games based on licensed properties.
 Other big companies of the time- Capcom and Konami especially- had portfolios with a fair number of licensed games, and even smaller ones like Irem and Data East would go for a movie or cartoon-based game.
 On the one hand, this means that Taito's arcade output can be more comprehensively rereleased, as there's no massively-important games that can't really show up again or do only for a short time, such as Teenage Mutant Ninja Turtles or Aliens Vs. Predator (the exception, apparently, being Chase H.Q. due to that unlicensed Porsche design).
 Really, Taito did far more licensed games for the home console and portable markets, primarily Hanna-Barbera-based games such as the 16-bit era Flintstones and Jetsons games, and I suppose that odd period where bam!
-Entertainment rebranded some of their Game Boy Color games with properites such as Sgt.
+Entertainment rebranded some of their Game Boy Color games with properties such as Sgt.
 Rock and Yogi Bear.
 In any case, you can still find license-based games in their arcade back-catalogue, you just have to look a bit harder.
-You have to go to 1980 for Lupin III, to 2002 with the MOSS-developed Azumanga Daioh Puzzle Bobble...
-And to where we're going today, to 1990, where Taito took on a license that you wouldn't think was within their wheelhouse, Rambo III.
+You have to go to 1980 for Lupin III, to 1988 for Superman (complete with the John Williams score, even!)
+2002 with the MOSS-developed Azumanga Daioh Puzzle Bobble...
+And to 1990 where we're going today, when Taito took on a license that you wouldn't think was within their wheelhouse, Rambo III.

 The biggest one is that your crosshair is tied directly to your character- unlike other games like this where the crosshair moves faster than your character, here it's one-to-one movement.
 Additionally, the game has no rolling (as standard- we'll find out more later) so while there's two buttons, none of them are to roll- one's for your standard pea-shooter, the other's for your explosive-tipped arrows (yes, Trautman gets them too).
 For the most part, these controls do the job just fine, even if it takes a little adjusting to get used to the one-to-one character/crosshair thing.
 The movement control is surprisingly tight, allowing you to fit between bullets pretty effectively, and generally it feels that manoeuvring between obstacles and bullets is pretty natural.
 Honestly, the game seems to be designed around the lack of rolling, with most enemy encounters being manageable without it- bullets only actually hit you with the spark they leave on the ground by your feet, most projectiles beyond small bullets can be shot before they get near you, and so on.
 However, there is barely any mercy invincibility, so it's very possible to get hit multiple times in quick succession and die swiftly as a result (especially against multiple enemy helicopters who bombard the ground with missiles), something that rolling would help alleviate...
 Or not, as we'll see in a moment.